ahmadexp/IEEE-3335/05 - Architecture/README.md

 While the receive interface allows synchronization to an external reference, the **providing interface** ensures that the synchronized time and frequency are accurately distributed to the host system.

 A providing interface is a **mandatory component** of every TimeCard.
-It defines the mechanism by which the TimeCard delivers time, frequency, or both to the host, forming the primary communication and synchronization channel between them.
+It defines the mechanism by which the TimeCard delivers time, frequency, or both to the host, forming the primary communication <Really?
+Data comms?> and synchronization channel between them.

 Depending on system requirements, the providing interface may consist of a single interface or a combination of multiple concurrent interfaces.
 Common examples include system bus standards such as **ISA**, **MCA**, **PCI**, and **PCI Express (PCIe)**, as well as peripheral and communication interfaces such as **Serial Bus**, **USB**, **SCSI**, **PCMCIA**, or **LPT**.
 The selection of interface type directly influences both the data exchange characteristics and the precision of temporal alignment achievable by the host.